CDCgov/dibbs-text-to-code/.github/pull_request_template.md

 ## Related Issues

-[Link any related issues or tasks from your project management system.]
+Closes #[Link any related issues or tasks from your project management system.]

 ## Additional Notes